stacksjs/ts-prompts/README.md

 stacks-init
 ```

-The CLI will guide you through the setup process, allowing you to configure:
+The wizard will guide you through configuring your project with database options, features, and more.

-- Project name and description
-- Database type (PostgreSQL, MySQL, SQLite, MongoDB)
-- Features to include (Authentication, APIs, Admin Dashboard, etc.)
-- TypeORM integration
-- Git initialization
-- Dependency installation

-After completing the wizard, you'll have a fully configured Stacks.js project ready for development.

 ## Testing

+Run the test suite with:

 ```bash
 bun test